 You have 7 days from the date when the insurance obligation arises to submit a declaration of the insured (registering business, employment of worker or co-worker).
 The ZUS ZUA form is used to submit an application of the insured.

-Entrepreneur who starts to conduct non-agricultural economic activity, benefiting from a preferential social contribution, the so-called small ZUS enters as a code of insurance 05 70.
+The entrepreneur who starts non-agricultural economic activity and benefits from the preferential social contributions, the so-called small ZUS enters as a code of insurance 05 70.

 24 months after the start of the exercise of an economic activity (loss of right to preferential social contribution or the lack of such a right upon registration) the correct code is 05 10.

 You should know that 24 months of 'small ZUS' mean full months.
-If you set up your company e.g the 2nd day of the month, you will pay 'small ZUS' for a month longer.
+If you set up your company e.g. on the 2nd day of the month, you will pay 'small ZUS' for a month longer.

 You don't know how to submit registration for social and health insurance, we can help you.
 Consult the interactive guide Obligations of an entrepreneur starting business activities towards the Social Insurance Institution.
 You can also consult the ZUS guide in this respect: Application to insurance/notification of change of data of the insured person.